 Marriage, biblically, is the union of two individuals becoming one, and therefore marrying Christ makes you one with Him, and everything that He is.
 For sin was the result of one man’s disobedience, Adam’s; conversely, righteousness is the result of one man’s obedience, Jesus’.
-Jesus conquered the law, the strength/advantage of the sin, on the cross subsequently breaking its sting from penetrating anyone who finds refuge in Him.
-And before the spiritually gullible reads meaning into the text, let me explicitly state that marrying Jesus is neither a license to licentious living nor adopting a lawless way of life, it is in fact transcending the law to reach a higher level, love, for love is the fulfillment of the law.
+Jesus fulfilled all the requirements of the law, which is the strength/advantage of sin, on the cross, subsequently breaking its sting from penetrating anyone who finds refuge in Him.
+And before one reads the wrong meaning into the text, let me say this, marrying Jesus is neither a license to licentious living nor adopting a lawless way of life, it is in fact transcending the law (the eye for an eye idea), it is to reach a higher level, which is love, for love is the fulfilment of the law.
 Doing the law will always seem to be a chore for those not in a relationship with Christ, but once you marry the lawgiver you fulfill the law in the spirit of love, righteous living will then becomes a byproduct of your relationship with Christ.

-Read the Bible to know him and to eventually marry Him.
+Read the Bible to know him and marry Him.